andrelohmann/awslock/README.md

 Setup and configure awscli to use profiles from ~/.aws/config and ~/.aws/credentials.

-All instances, that are allowed to be stopped and started need to be tagged with:
+All instances, that are allowed to be locked or unlocked need to be tagged with:

 ```
 Ephemeral=False